cadbox1/glue-stack/docs/README.md

 1. Download [Sequel Pro](https://www.sequelpro.com/)
 2. Install Sequel Pro
 3. Open Sequel Pro
-4. Select Socket as the Connection type
+4. Click Standard
 5. Name: localhost
 6. Username: root
+7. Port: 3307 (The MySQL standard is to use 3306, i've used 3307 to avoid clashes)
 7. Test Connection
 8. Save as Favorites
 9. Connect
-10. Select the Glue database on the top left dropdown
+10. Select the glue database on the top left dropdown
 11. Have a look around

 ### Setup Visual Studio Code (vscode)